 Especially if you have kids – they’ll need a place to go away from the mess!

-If you have a spare basement room or guest room, these are ideal for some hang-out space!
+If you have a guest room or spare basement space (here’s our basement renovation on a budget), these are ideal for some hang-out space.

 Pare down and move out as much “stuff” as possible!